 Genesis is a very interesting book, maybe the most interesting in the Old Testament.
 But it is also a very confusing book and is filled with controversy.
 Or, it might be better to say, the interpretations and differing understandings of the Genesis stories are filled with controversy.
 Everyone who reads Genesis, especially the first eleven chapters, has an opinion about what they read.
-And generally that opinion is grounded in the community of believers they come out of.
+And generally, that opinion is grounded in the community of believers they come out of.

 It seems like most of the controversy over Genesis comes from arguments as to whether to take it literally or not.
-Does chapter one describe a 144 hour creation event, or something else.
-Was there a literal Adam and Eve in a garden in the land of Eden.
-Or were they something other than the founders of the human race.
+Does chapter one describe a 144-hour creation event, or something else?
+Was there a literal Adam and Eve in a garden in the land of Eden?
+Or were they something other than the founders of the human race?
 Was there a literal global flood?
 Did people really live nearly a thousand years?
 And on and on.

 And it seems to me that when we get hung up over those questions that we may miss out on what Genesis is really trying to teach us.
-In this article, and the ones that will follow, I want to sidestep those questions and attempt to look at the theology of Genesis, what it actually has to say to us, regardless how literal it may or may not be.
+In this article and the ones that will follow, I want to sidestep those questions and attempt to look at the theology of Genesis, what it actually has to say to us, regardless of how literal it may or may not be.

 I believe that the Bible is the divinely inspired word of God and is truthful in all it teaches.
 I typically will not use the word inerrant, because it has often been hijacked to refer to a specific human interpretation of the beginnings of Genesis.
 And I am unwilling to identify any human interpretation as inerrant.

 I have some specific opinions as to the literalness of Genesis, especially the first eleven chapters.
 But I have no intention to share them in this series of articles.
 Instead, I want to look at the theology of Genesis.
 What God intended for us to learn about himself, his creation, and humanity in these chapters.
-And I believe those lessons are the same regardless the way one understands the physical mechanisms at work.
+And I believe those lessons are the same regardless of the way one understands the physical mechanisms at work.